jam01/xtrasonnet/docs/index.md

 # **_extensible jsonnet transformations_**

-## xtrasonnet is an extensible, template-based, data transformation engine for Java or any JVM-based language.
-It is an extension of databricks' [sjsonnet](https://github.com/databricks/sjsonnet) project, a Scala implementation of Google's [jsonnet](https://github.com/google/jsonnet).
+## xtrasonnet is an extensible, jsonnet-based, data transformation engine for Java or any JVM-based language.

 <br/>